 - Special Service – As recommended by a Qualified Person

-Depending on the severity of the operating environment and frequency of use, your business may decide that a more thorough sling inspection should occur more often than the minimum yearly requirement.
+Depending on the severity of the operating environment and frequency of use, your business may decide to inspect synthetic web slings more often than the minimum yearly requirement.

 Periodic inspections are required to be documented per ASME B30.9 and records retained.
 The employer is required to maintain a record of the most recent thorough inspection—however, individual records for each sling that was inspected are not required.
 Failure to maintain and retain inspection records is one of the most common issues we see that can prevent a company from reaching full OSHA compliance.

 What’s Required on a Web Sling Identification Tag?

 Per ASME B30.9, each synthetic web sling shall be marked by the manufacturer to include:

 - Name or trademark of the manufacturer, or if repaired, the entity performing the repair